20urc3/Talks/Articles/LIB_HARNESS_GUIDE/README.md

 - *The base layer also contains a set of routines that are used for generic things like memory allocation, list processing, I/O stream parsing, fixed-point computation, etc. These functions can also be called by a module at any time, and they form what is called the **low-level base API**.*
 ![Pasted image 20241119075311](https://github.com/user-attachments/assets/170196ee-32f8-4bd9-a3d5-8ece5c01f9b8)

 #### Internal objects and classes
 In this [section] (https://freetype.org/freetype2/docs/design/design-4.html) is described the memory management and input stream basic mechanisms of FreeType.
 Here below of few interesting information extracted from the documentation.
 - Most memory management operations are performed through three specific routines of the base layer: FT_Alloc, FT_Realloc, and FT_Free.
 Each one of these functions expects a FT_Memory handle as its first parameter.
 Note, however, that there exist more, similar variants for specific purposes which we skip here for simplicity.
 By default, this manager uses the ANSI functions malloc, realloc, and free.
 However, as ftsystem is a replaceable part of the base layer, a specific build of the library could provide a different default memory manager.
 - Font files are always read through FT_Stream objects.
 The definition of [`FT_StreamRec`](https://freetype.org/freetype2/docs/reference/ft2-system_interface.html#ft_streamrec) is located in the public header file ftsystem.h, which allows client developers to provide their own implementation of streams if they wish so.
 The function [`FT_New_Face`](https://freetype.org/freetype2/docs/reference/ft2-base_interface.html#ft_new_face) always automatically creates a new stream object from the C pathname given as its second argument.
 This is achieved by calling the (internal) function FT_Stream_Open provided by the ftsystem component.
 As the latter is replaceable, the implementation of streams may vary greatly between platforms.
 As an example, the default implementation of streams is located in the file src/base/ftsystem.c and uses the ANSI functions fopen, fseek, and fread.
 However, the Unix build of **FreeType 2 provides an alternative implementation that uses memory-mapped files, when available on the host platform, resulting in a significant access speed-up.**
 ![Pasted image 20241119074529](https://github.com/user-attachments/assets/03609f06-ae9c-4aab-9c87-e2b60a015fae)
 #### Summary
-In summary we learned that FreeType:
+In summary, we learned that FreeType:
-- Allows to access font type.
+- Allows access to font types.
 - Is composed of modules.
-- Relies on the low-level API for i/o management.
+- Relies on the low-level API for I/O management.
-- Most memory management are performed through specific routines.
+- Performs most memory management through specific routines.
-- Font files are read through `FT_Stream` objects.
+- Reads font files through `FT_Stream` objects.
-- The Unix build provides an implementation allowing to use memory-mapped file.
+- The Unix build provides an implementation that supports memory-mapped files.
-The documentation reveals several areas that deserve particular attention when working with or testing the library:
+The documentation highlights several areas that deserve particular attention when working with or testing the library:
-- The memory management system's centralized nature makes it a critical point for reliability testing
+- The centralized nature of the memory management system makes it a critical point for reliability testing.
-- The stream abstraction layer, especially in Unix builds with memory-mapped files, represents a complex interaction point
+- The stream abstraction layer, particularly in Unix builds with memory-mapped files, represents a complex interaction point.
-- The modular architecture suggests that testing should consider both module-specific and inter-module interactions Thankfully, it is not mandatory to become an FreeType expert to be able to write good harnesses, we have now a solid understanding of its mechanisms and will be able to implement functions of the library in our harnesses.
+- The modular architecture suggests testing should address both module-specific and inter-module interactions.
+Thankfully, becoming a FreeType expert is not mandatory to write good harnesses.
+With a solid understanding of its mechanisms, we are now equipped to implement library functions effectively in our harnesses.

 # List interesting functions
-Now that we gained a good understanding of what the library does, it's time to make a list of the functions that are worth to try fuzz testing or important for writing our harness.
-Beginning by the FreeType [tutorial](https://freetype.org/freetype2/docs/tutorial/index.html) page we collect these function
+Now that we have a good understanding of what the library does, it's time to make a list of the functions worth trying to fuzz test or important for writing our harness.
+Starting with the FreeType [tutorial](https://freetype.org/freetype2/docs/tutorial/index.html) page, we collect these functions:
 ##### Tutorial 1
 - Library init
 	- Library initialization: `FT_Init_FreeType(&library)`